-Sometimes, no matter how hard you try, you still fail at productivity.
-You are constantly struggling against the deadline and you cannot finish anything on time.
+Sometimes, no matter how hard we try, we are constantly struggling against the deadline and you cannot finish anything on time.

-How could you fix this?
+How could we fix this?
 Well, a good way to start is taking the time to have an honest look at your productivity mistakes.
 I did, and here’s what I found out.

-Have you ever woken up in the morning and think “How am I going to do all those things??”, or lived with the constant feeling of being late for everything, of things skipping your control and generally feeling exhausted?
-When this happened to me, I simply blamed it the fact that was “a lot of work to do”.
+Have you ever woken up in the morning thinking “How am I going to do all those things??“, or lived with the constant feeling of things skipping your control and generally feeling exhausted?
+When this happened to me, I simply blamed it on the fact that there was “a lot of work to do”.

 Because in the end, I thought I was productive – only, I wasn’t.

-At one point, I decided it was time to stop and solve the situation.
-I took a deep look at my daily work.
+At one point, I took a deep look at my daily work.
 I started to be more careful not of what I was doing, but how I was doing it.
 And I discovered a few productivity mistakes that were silently dragging me down.